If you travel to the beach a lot, you know that this is a place where people often lose things like jewelry and coins.

 When you get near an object in the ground, it has a two-tone sound.
 You should wear headphones or earbuds to hear the subtle tones.

-It won’t take long to recognize by the tones what to dig up and what to leave behind.
+It won’t take long to recognize what to dig up and what to leave behind.
 Also, using headphones preserves battery life.

 This detector is a motion detector.
-To find buried objects, it must be moving in a sweep pattern, back and forth, leaving the coil flat to the ground.
+It must be moving in a sweep pattern to find buried objects, back and forth, leaving the coil flat to the ground.
 It is incorrect to tip the coil out at the end of the sweep.

 The detector will not detect if it is motionless over the object.